-These figures have only been highlighted by recent developments in the international energy market.
-In 2020, petroleum products accounted for about 90% of the total U.S. transportation sector energy use (Source: EIA).
+These trends have only gotten worse with rising fuel costs.
+In 2022, petroleum products accounted for about 90% of the total U.S. transportation sector energy use (Source: EIA).
 Any effective national policy for energy independence will require diversifying our transportation network and investing in energy-efficient, electrified passenger rail.